Expecting The Unexpected: Towards Broad Out-Of-Distribution Detection: Abstract

 \section{Abstract}

-Improving the reliability of deployed machine learning systems often involves developing methods to detect out-of-distribution (OOD) inputs.
-However, existing research often narrowly focuses on samples from classes that are absent from the training set, neglecting other types of plausible distribution shifts.
-This limitation reduces the applicability of these methods in real-world scenarios, where systems encounter a wide variety of anomalous inputs.
-In this study, we categorize five distinct types of distribution shifts and critically evaluate the performance of recent OOD detection methods on each of them.
+Deployed machine learning systems require some mechanism to detect out-of-distribution (OOD) inputs.
+Existing research mainly focuses on one type of distribution shift: detecting samples from novel classes, absent from the training set.
+However, real-world systems encounter a broad variety of anomalous inputs, and the OOD literature neglects this diversity.
+This work categorizes five distinct types of distribution shifts and critically evaluates the performance of recent OOD detection methods on each of them.
 We publicly release our benchmark under the name BROAD (Benchmarking Resilience Over Anomaly Diversity).
-Our findings reveal that while these methods excel in detecting unknown classes, their performance is inconsistent when encountering other types of distribution shifts.
-In other words, they only reliably detect unexpected inputs that they have been specifically designed to expect.
-As a first step toward broad OOD detection, we learn a generative model of existing detection scores with a Gaussian mixture.
-By doing so, we present an ensemble approach that offers a more consistent and comprehensive solution for broad OOD detection, demonstrating superior performance compared to existing methods.
-Our code to download BROAD and reproduce our experiments is publicly available\footnote{Code to get BROAD is available at \url{https://github.com/ServiceNow/broad}.
-Code to reproduce our experiments is available as an OpenOOD \cite{yang2022openood} fork at \url{https://github.com/ServiceNow/broad-openood}.}
+We find that while these methods excel in detecting novel classes, their performances are inconsistent across other types of distribution shifts.
+In other words, they can only reliably detect unexpected inputs that they have been specifically designed to expect.
+As a first step toward broad OOD detection, we learn a Gaussian mixture generative model for existing detection scores, enabling an ensemble detection approach that is more consistent and comprehensive for broad OOD detection, with improved performances over existing methods.
+We release code to build BROAD to facilitate a more comprehensive evaluation of novel OOD detectors.\footnote{BROAD is freely accessible under a Creative Commons Attribution 4.0 Unported License at \url{https://huggingface.co/datasets/ServiceNow/PartialBROAD}.
+Code and instructions to build the full dataset are available at \url{https://github.com/ServiceNow/broad}.
+We use OpenOOD \cite{yang2022openood} for evaluations.}.